Emery N. Brown: Deciphering brain signals

 Brown later focused his statistics research on developing signal processing algorithms and statistical methods for neuronal data analysis.
 He developed a state-space point process (SSPP) paradigm to study how neural systems maintain dynamic representations of information.
 For the analysis of neural spiking activity and binary behavioral tasks represented as multivariate or univariate point processes (0-1 events that occur in continuous time), his research produced analogs of the Kalman filter, Kalman smoothing, sequential Monte Carlo algorithms, and combined state and parameter estimation algorithms commonly applied to continuous-valued time series observations.

 Brown used his methods to: show that ensembles of neurons in the rodent hippocampus maintained a highly accurate representation of the animal's spatial location; track the formation of neural receptive fields on a millisecond time scale; track concurrent changes in neural activity and behavior during learning experiments; decode how groups of motor neurons represent movement information; and track burst suppression in patients under general anesthesia.

 Brown applied the state-space paradigm to: analyze learning in behavioral neuroscience experiments; study the relationship between learning and changes in hippocampal function in humans; assess the efficacy of deep brain stimulation in enhancing behavior performance in humans and non-human primates; and define precisely changes in levels of consciousness under propofol-induced general anesthesia.

 With Partha Mitra, Brown co-founded and co-directed the Neuroinformatics Summer Course at the Marine Biological Laboratory in Woods Hole, MA from 2002 to 2006.
 He co-directs with Robert Kass the biannual Statistical Analysis of Neural Data Conference at the Carnegie Mellon University Center for the Neural Basis of Cognition.
 He co-authored a textbook in neuroscience data analysis with Robert Kass and Uri Eden.

+In 2015, he became a founding faculty member of the Aging Brain Initiative at the MIT Picower Institute, with director Li-Huei Tsai, Edward Boyden, and others.
+Brown has contributed to gamma stimulation studies to promote brain health in Alzheimer's disease patients.